First Friday Queer Yoga with Jade Sylvan

 Often in yoga, we get wrapped up in the physical body, but the work we are doing is also to clear and balance the energetic body.
 Chakras are energetic centers in the subtle body that cannot be seen, but can be sensed.
 There are 7 chakras located along the pathway of the spine, each associated with a specific aspect of being human.
 The body remembers your life.
 Emotions and memories that we haven’t processed yet can sometimes become “stuck.”
 This results in imbalances and blockages affecting the flow of prana energy which can manifest physically, emotionally, behaviorally.
 Once we are consciously aware of where we may be blocked, we can focus on clearing that space and connecting to ourselves in a new way.
 This series will be a great introduction to the chakras and a way to explore what pieces of the past might be living in our bodies.

-September 30th – Root Chakra: Grounding & Clearing the Muladhara – Register Online
+- October 13th, Root Chakra: Grounding and Clearing the Muladhara – register online

-October 28th – Sacral Chakra: Connecting to Svadisthana – Register Online
+- November 10th, Sacral Chakra: Connecting to Svadisthana – register online

-November 18th – Solar Plexus Chakra: Empowering the Manipura – Register Online
+- December 8th, Solar Plexus Chakra: Empowering the Manipura – register online

-January 20th – Heart Chakra: Nourishing the Anahata – Register Online
+- January 26th, Heart Chakra: Nourishing the Anahata – register online

-February 24th – Throat Chakra: Opening to Vissudha – Register Online
+- February 9th, Throat Chakra: Opening to Visuddha – register online

-March 24th – Unleashing the Energy of the Third Eye – Register Online
+- March 23rd, Unleashing the Energy of the Third Eye – register online

-April 28th – Crown Chakra: Opening to the Divine through Sahasrara – Register Online
+- April 13th, Crown Chakra: Opening to the Divine through Sahasrara – register online

-Karma was born in Florida to a family of hippies and named after the “karmic” link found in her parents’ astrological charts.
-After moving to Boston ten years ago, she turned to yoga as a way to heal her intense back and joint pain, discovering a solace that inspired her to become a teacher in 2002.
-Karma embraces many different styles of yoga including power, vinyasa, yin and restorative hatha.
-Her classes focus on the connection of body, mind and breath in order to tap into your prana flow and deepen your practice.
+Karma, contrary to popular belief, didn’t name herself.
+She was born in Florida to a family of hippies and named after the “karmic” link found in her parents’ astrological charts.
+After moving to Boston, she turned to yoga as a way to heal her intense back and joint pain, discovering a solace that inspired her to become a teacher in 2002.
+Karma embraces many different styles of yoga including vinyasa, slow flow, yin, and restorative – blending elements of each into her classes in order to create a balanced mix of stretch and strength, opening and grounding, effort and surrender.
+Her classes focus on watching our patterns, choosing the energy we carry, and cultivating a deep connection between body, mind, and breath in order to tap into your prana flow and deepen your practice.
+She is equal parts chakra-astrology-crazy-woowoo and down-to-earth anatomy geek.
 She encourages everyone to find the practice that is right for them in order to realize their own path to self-discovery and personal transformation.